-Today, I will be breaking down the steps in a recruitment process for you.
+Today, I will be breaking down the steps in the recruitment process for you.
 Not every recruitment process is the same, but this is as general as it gets.
-Recruitment is an essential part of the acquisition function of human resource management that can be defined as the process of creating a pool of candidates interested in a job and choosing the best-qualified ones from within.
+Recruitment is an essential part of the acquisition function of human resource management.
+It can be defined as the process of creating a pool of candidates interested in a job and choosing the best-qualified ones from within.

 In a competitive job market, it is essential for your company to take every step of the recruitment process with added importance.
 Recruitment is not an easy task, and some steps are critical to successful hiring and retention outcomes.

 To have a good recruitment process in place, you must form a strong recruitment team.
 The recruitment team has a very important job.
 If they make a wrong decision, it will affect the productivity of the workforce.

 Next, the recruitment team should be able to clearly identify the job vacancy and the qualities of an ideal candidate.
 You need to write a clear job description to enable candidates to understand what the company requires of them.
 An outline of an ideal candidate will also be able to aid the selection process for the recruitment team later on in the recruitment process.

 You should asses all past recruiting strategy and improve whenever necessary.
 This way, the recruitment process is constantly improving, and there will not be a need to customise a whole new recruitment process every time there is a job vacancy.

 Once the job description and ideal job candidate outline are prepared, the recruitment team will have a clearer picture of what is demanded.
 The team can then start to analyze the most appropriate source for recruitment.
 This source could be either internal recruitment or external recruitment.
 Internal recruitment is when a company hires an employee for the job from within the business staff.
 This method saves the company time and money, and employees take less time to socialize.
 You can recruit employees from outside the company as well.
 Some sources of external recruitment are employment agencies or walk-ins.